Stadt-Geschichte-Basel/sgb-figures/README.md

 npm run list
 ```

-Build an individual plot as PDF – saving the plot to `output/` and the annotated data to `data/clean/`– by running the following command:
+Build an individual plot as PDF – saving the plot to `output/`, the annotated data to `data/clean/` and a summary Quarto file to `docs/plots` – by running the following command:

 ```bash
 npm run plot